SOTETO/heureka/templates/readme.md

 - `exit` - close the Heureka console
 - \* - Help

+# Configuration
+Take a look at the [main Readme file](https://github.com/SOTETO/heureka#configuration-files) to learn more about the docker, nginx and general confguration of your environment.

 # Logging
 Currently, the Heureka-CLI just uses the [logging implemented by Docker](https://docs.docker.com/config/containers/logging/).
 Thus, leave the Heureka-CLI and enter
 ```